Projection, Measure, and Idempotent Relations: Collapse, Rigidity, and a Fixed-Point Coupling Law: Introduction

-\paragraph{On terminology.} We adopt the name \emph{curvature} for the idempotent symmetric relation $G$ and for the derived two--point quantity $\mu^{\otimes2}((B\times X)\cap G)$ as a convenient label for a bilinear, self--composing interaction pattern.
-This usage is analogical rather than differential--geometric: no Riemannian, sectional, or Ricci curvature is defined or used in this paper.
-The terminology emphasizes that $G\circ G=G$ imposes a closure--type rigidity on pair interactions, in the same way that curvature operators in geometry control how infinitesimal data compose.
-The reader for whom this analogy is unhelpful may replace ``curvature'' with ``idempotent interaction'' throughout without loss of content.
+\paragraph{On terminology.} We retain the name \emph{load} for the two--point quantity $\mu^{\otimes2}((B\times X)\cap G)$, occasionally calling it the \emph{idempotent--interaction load}.
+This is a purely structural label for a bilinear, self--composing interaction pattern; it carries no differential--geometric content.
+No Riemannian, sectional, or Ricci curvature is defined or used.
+The idempotence $G\circ G=G$ imposes a closure--type rigidity on pair interactions, and ``load'' simply names the measure of the pairs selected by $G$ over a test set.